 Tip: Tub and tile caulk is a specialty performance latex caulk with added mildewcide to protect against mildew growth.

 Expandable Foam Caulk

 This polyurethane spray foam sealant is extruded in a narrow band through a straw.
 The foam then expands to fill larger gaps and holes.
-It has great sealing and insulation properties can be used to help dampen sound.
-This type of sealant sometimes used to temporarily repair minor cracks in foundations of older homes.
+It has great sealing and insulation properties that can be used to help dampen sound.
+This type of sealant is sometimes used to temporarily repair minor cracks in foundations of older homes.

 - Pest-resistant foam sealants are good for exterior gaps and holes to deter rodents.

 - Often used in soundproofing builds to boost efficacy of noise-dampening panels.

 Tip: Pay attention to expiration dates on expandable foam caulk.
 Using product past the expiration date can produce poor results.
 The contents will often not expand to size or the texture may have changed making it unsuitable to use.